smmorneau/DistributedProxyCache/README.md

 DistributedProxyCache
 =====================

-A distributed proxy cache that emulates Apple's Bonjour to coordinate with peers.
+A distributed proxy cache that emulates Apple's Bonjour service to coordinate with peers.